10 Steps to Teach Your Children Entrepreneurship

 2. Children must learn how to recognize opportunities

-Many people never meet their full potential because they fail to recognize opportunity.
+Many people never meet their full potential because they fail to recognize an opportunity.
 Teaching your children to seek out opportunities and take action on them, will directly contribute to their level of future success.
-How to teach: Praise your children for pointing out small problems or setbacks in their lives that cause them distress such as: soggy sandwiches at lunchtime or not being able to reach items on a high shelf.
+How to teach: Praise your children for pointing out small problems or setbacks in their lives that cause them distress such as soggy sandwiches at lunchtime or not being able to reach items on a high shelf.
 Brainstorm solutions on how to resolve their troubles.
 This will teach them to focus on creating positive solutions, instead of focusing on the problem itself.
-This habit will allow them to create profitable ideas in their future businesses.
+This habit will allow them to create profitable ideas for their future businesses.